mauzeh/hangman-api/README.md

 # SIM Hangman API #

-This repository contains a minimal implementation of a hangman API using the following resources below:
+This repository contains a minimal implementation of a hangman API.

+## Notes to the reviewer ##

+* There is API documentation available via /api/doc.

+* This API assumes JSON data.
+A more elaborate API could include other data formats, which could be derived from the HTTP-Accept header or from the filename extension used in the URI.

+* A simplified authentication mechanism is implemented.
+More elaborate APIs could use an implementation of Symfony's [`SimplePreAuthenticatorInterface`](http://api.symfony.com/2.6/Symfony/Component/Security/Core/Authentication/SimplePreAuthenticatorInterface.html).

+* The test data fixture no longer contains a GameData fixture.
+Games are created in-memory in the [`GameProcessorTest`](src/Hangman/Bundle/ApiBundle/Tests/GameProcessorTest.php) class.

+* The random word selector supplied in the original assignment contained a non-agnostic query function: `CEIL()`.
+To allow the app to remain database-agnostisch, the random word selector has been replaced with a database-agnostic version.

+The API contains the following resources:

 ## Resources ##